kienankb/factblaster/README.md

 ##SSMTP

 First thing's first: you'll need an email account from which to send email.
 I used a throwaway Gmail account.
 Next, Install SSMTP on your machine.
+If, after compiling FactBlaster, you get a message saying something like `mail: command not found`, install mailutils as well.
 Edit the following config files:

 `/etc/ssmtp/ssmtp.conf`:
 ```